 The game Crazy Columns is a simple colourful puzzle game for the Commodore A500.
 It offers fun and entertainment for young and old.
 Is based on the classic from 1990 by SEGA.

-The hunt for the coveted places in the leaderboard can be contested alone or in pairs.
+The hunt for the coveted places in the highscore can be contested alone or in pairs.
 The standard game mode helps, in which you can play until no stone fits on the screen.
 In the time battle mode, you only have 5 minutes to collect as many points as possible.

 The challenge is the game mode in which the screen is randomly pre-filled.
 No time passes, but you should first clear the screen.
 Of course, there are 1 or 2 players available in all game modes.
 You can choose to play entirely with the keyboard, joysticks or mixed.